parkervg/blendsql/README.md

 import pandas as pd

 import blendsql
-from blendsql.ingredients import LLMMap, LLMQA, LLMJoin from blendsql.db import Pandas from blendsql.models import TransformersLLM, LiteLLM
+from blendsql.ingredients import LLMMap, LLMQA from blendsql.db import Pandas from blendsql.models import LiteLLM

 # Optionally set how many async calls to allow concurrently
 # This depends on your OpenAI/Anthropic/etc. rate limits